yashwanthreddy-sigmoid/Kubernetes/README.md

 # Kubernetes

-1.Create deployment and service for above airflow and postgres (you can use postgres helm chart for postgres deployment
+1.Create deployment and service for above airflow and postgres

 2.Deploy airflow and postgres